aviv82/solution-write-ups/sentence-smash/remix.md

   - the guard is the first condition in an if conditionals. i used `typeof` to confirm input data type is applicable.

-    - if the first condition doesnt pass function will execute and return replaced string.
+    - if the first condition doesn't pass function will execute and return replaced string.

 ## possible refractors